-- Modify the version 2 to use a "factory" to create analyzer objects: - create a class AnalysisFactory to create analyzers and implement a mechanism to create analyzers according to command-line parameters, - modify EventDump and MassHisto to be handled by AnalysisFactory, - add "builder" classes to register the available analyzers and create them on request. - Add an AnalysisInfo\ parameter to AnalysisSteering and save a copy to be used later. - Move the code to create analyzers from the main function to the factory.
+- Modify the version 2 to use a "factory" to create analyzer objects: - create a class AnalysisFactory to create analyzers and implement a mechanism to create analyzers according to command-line parameters, - modify EventDump and MassHisto to be handled by AnalysisFactory, - add "builder" classes to register the available analyzers and create them on request. - Add an AnalysisInfo parameter to AnalysisSteering and save a copy to be used later. - Move the code to create analyzers from the main function to the factory.

-- Modify the version 3 to use a "dispatcher" to loop over events: - take the new versions of AnalysisSteering and EventSource from the particle analysis example, - modify EventDump and ElementReco to be ActiveObserverS. - create a new analyzer BGCalc to compute background and printout it at execution end, - create a class TotalEnergy to compute total energy, and declare it being a LazyObserver. - Modify the main function to use the new EventSource.
+- Modify the version 3 to use a "dispatcher" to loop over events: - declare EventDump and ElementReco as ActiveObservers, and remove the calls to update functions, - remove the process function from AnalysisSteering and rename it to update in all analyzers, - reconstruct total energy in a class TotalEnergy declared as LazyObserver and Singleton, - add a run function to EventSource. - create a new analyzer BGCalc to compute background and printout it at execution end, - Move the event loop from the main function to the run function in EventSource.

-- Modify the version 4 to use a "dispatcher" to handle begin/end of analysis: take the new versions of main, AnalysisInfo and AnalysisSteering from the particle analysis example. - Add a class Constants to contain the background mean and rms. - Add a new function to TotalEnergy to compute energy after background subtraction, and use it to select and draw Bragg curves. - In ElementReco get the energy ranges from a text file with name specified in the command line.
+- Modify the version 4 to use a "dispatcher" to handle begin/end of analysis: - declare in AnalysisInfo an enum AnalysisStatus with values begin and end, - declare AnalysisSteering as an ActiveObserver of AnalysisInfo::AnalysisStatus, - in AnalysisSteering implement a function update calling in its turn beginJob or endJob. - Replace in main the analyzers loop calls to beginJob and endJob with notifications of AnalysisInfo::begin or AnalysisInfo::end. - Add a class Constants for the bg mean and rms. - Add energy after background subtraction to TotalEnergy. - In ElementReco get the energy ranges from a text file.